How Many Demat Accounts One can have?

 - You can apply to open an online account through the DPs website or visit the branch/office of the DP.

-- You have to submit self-attested photocopies of your PAN card, ID and address proof documents (as per the documents mentioned in the Official Valid Documents or OVD list).
+- You have to submit self-attested photocopies of your PAN card, and identity and address proof documents (as per the documents mentioned in the Official Valid Documents or OVD list).

 - The DP verifies the account opening form and your documents and then opens the Demat account.